elenamorton/week10_newTest1/README.md

 You'll work alone, and you'll also review your own code so you can practice reflecting on and improving your own work.

+## Instructions

+* clone this repo
+* run bundle install
+* run rspec
+* use IRB or PRY: load firstly the transactions, followed by printer.

+## Used technologies
+* ruby 2.4.0p0
+* rspec (3.6.0)
+* simplecov (0.14.1)

 ## Specification

 ### User Stories
 ```
 As a Customer
-So as I can deal with the bank
+So as I can handle my money at the bank
-I would like have an account
+I would like to make transactions
 ```

 ```